kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 | `ExternalAuth` | **Establish verified identity before route selection.** The external authorization backend is a per-request call whose response (verdict, injected headers) becomes matching input. | Answers the "auth before routing" motivation and resolves the identity-derived routing user story. |
 | `ExtensionRef` | **Escape hatch for custom pre-routing behavior.** Body-based routing (extracting a `model` field from a JSON body and projecting it into a header), JWT-claim projection, WASM plugins, and similar per-request dynamic computation. | Same implementation-specific conformance status as post-routing `ExtensionRef`.
 Every "pre-routing-shaped" capability not covered by `ExternalAuth` today enters via this variant until a follow-up GEP adds a first-class type. |

-The six excluded variants are enumerated in
+The excluded variants are enumerated in
 [Excluded Filter Variants](#excluded-filter-variants) with per-variant reasoning.

 ### Excluded Filter Variants

-Six of the eight `HTTPRouteFilter` variants are deliberately **not** present in `HTTPListenerFilter`.
+The remaining `HTTPRouteFilter` variants are deliberately **not** present in `HTTPListenerFilter`.
 Each exclusion is a considered decision, not an oversight; if a compelling motivation for one of these variants emerges, adding it back is additive (append a variant to a distinct enum type) and